OpenDA-Association/OpenDA/docs/source/workStepByStep.rst

 For the ensemble based algorithms, you need to have an ensemble that statistically represents the uncertainty in your model prediction.
-There are various ways to setup your ensemble.
+There are various ways to set up your ensemble.

 When your model is dominated by chaotic behavior, e.g. for most ocean models and atmospheric models, you can generate an initial ensemble by running the model for some time and taking various snapshots of the state.
-Another approach is to setup an ensemble with some initial perturbation.
+Another approach is to set up an ensemble with some initial perturbation.
 Then run the ensemble long enough for the chaotic behavior to do its work and use that as the initial ensemble of your experiment.